Marceillo/my-list/README.md

  ### Unfixed Bugs

 - The first is how JS code  moves a div inside of an ul element.
 It does not change the functionality but I would have liked to do it better next time in a more industry-standard way.

-#### Steps Taken

-- When I tried repairing this it broke my code this will mean coding both the CSS and Javascript again.

 - The second bug is the checkbox, which has an indicator to show it has been checked.
 After a page refresh, the result does not stay marked only the text returns without the checked indicator.

+#### First bug Steps Taken

+- When I tried repairing this it broke my code this will mean coding both the CSS and Javascript again.

-#### Steps taken
+#### Second bug Steps taken

   - Research online as to how the local storage works.
   - searched StackOverflow, W3schools, youtube tutorials,